-The "contractor agrees to post in conspicuous places, available to employees and applicants for employment, notices to be provided by the state highway agency setting forth the provisions of this non-discrimination clause."
+"Contractor agrees to post in conspicuous places, available to employees and applicants for employment, notices to be provided by the state highway agency setting forth the provisions of this non-discrimination clause."

-"The wage determination...shall be posted at all times by the contractor and their subcontractors at the site of the work in a prominent and accessible place where it can easily be seen by the workers".
+"The wage determination...shall be posted at all times by the Contractor and their Subcontractors at the site of the work in a prominent and accessible place where it can easily be seen by the workers."